 In the mountains there aren’t a lot of things which matter.
 In the mountains it’s the trail that’s important.
 My worries have very short time span - just the next few hours.
 Which way will I be ascending, which way descending, what will I eat, what will the weather be like.

 In the mountains I just like to look into the sky and not think about anything.
 This is very valuable experience, I remember such moments long after the trip ends.
 Sometimes, when I’m pissed off or just sad, I recall those precious times and life seems more bearable.

 I don’t eschew civilization.
 I love Internet and all the possibilities it gives.
 And I appreciate technological progress and all those awesome things it has given us.

 But I need to get some rest from time to time.

 Rest and soak up something I have printed in my genes.
 Wildness and freedom.
-Get in touch with my non-civilized part of mind.
+Get in touch with non-civilized part of my mind.
 Stay in place which has its own rules, which still withstands the changes made by armed human hand.

 Feel fragility and evanescence of my own life compared to the Earth and get proper distance for my existence.

 I can find that high up in the mountains.

 Some time ago there was a chocolate ad: after how many pieces will you smile?